Marc Casadó

-Marc Casadó Torras (born 14 September 2003) is a Spanish professional footballer who plays as a defensive midfielder for Barcelona Atlètic.
+Marc Casadó Torras (born 14 September 2003) is a Spanish professional footballer who plays as a defensive midfielder for La Liga club Barcelona and the Spain national team.

 Club career

-Casadó is a youth product of CF Vilamajor, PB Sant Celoni, Granollers, and Damm.
+Born in Sant Pere de Vilamajor, Barcelona, Catalonia, Casadó is a youth product of Vilamajor, Sant Celoni, Granollers and Damm.
 He moved to Barcelona's youth academy at the age of 13 in 2016.
-He was the captain of the Juvenil A team where he helped them win the league and Copa de Campeones in the 2020-21 season.
-He was on the bench for the reserve squad 5 times in 2021, and was promoted to the squad in the summer of 2022.
-On 5 July 2022, he extended his contract with the club until the summer of 2024.
+He was the captain of the Juvenil A team, which he helped win the league and Copa de Campeones in the 2020–21 season.
+Furthermore, he was on the bench for the reserve squad five times in 2021, and was promoted to the squad in the summer of 2022.
+On 5 July 2022, he extended his contract with the club until the summer of 2028.

-He made his senior debut with Barça Atlètic in a 3–2 Primera Federación win over Castellón on 27 August 2022.
+He made his senior debut with Barcelona Atlètic in a 3–2 Primera Federación win over Castellón on 27 August 2022.
+On 1 November 2022, Casadó made his official debut for the senior squad against Viktoria Plzeň in the Champions League.
+In the 67th minute, Franck Kessié got injured and Casadó replaced him till the final whistle.

+In the 2023–24 season, Casadó was named captain of the Barcelona Atlètic team.
+He trained with the senior squad while playing games for Barcelona Atlètic.
+On 17 March 2024, he made his first La Liga appearance against Atlético Madrid, where he got subbed on for Héctor Fort.
+On 2 March 2025, Casadó netted his first goal for Barcelona in a 4–0 victory against Real Sociedad at Estadi Olímpic Lluís Companys.

 International career

+Youth

 Casadó is a youth international for Spain, having been called up to the Spain U16s and U17s in 2019.

-Playing style
+In October 2024, he was called up to the Spain U21s.

+Senior

+Casadó was named in the 26-man final squad by coach Luis De La Fuente for the UEFA Nations League matches against Denmark and Switzerland on 15 and 18 November 2024, respectively.
+He made his debut against Denmark, substituting Martín Zubimendi in the 70th minute, as Spain won 2–1.

+Style of play

 Casadó is a defensive midfielder primarily, but has also played as right-back and centre-back.
 He is hard-working and adept at recovering possession, and is a great ball handler.
 He is a tenacious and intense player on the pitch.
+He is known for his work rate, passing, defending and technical proficiency.